Denver Divorce Matters Services

 The Colorado Springs divorce attorneys at Divorce Matters® are highly skilled at helping victims of domestic or relationship violence seek protection from their abusers.
 We have a long track recording of obtaining both temporary and permanent restraining orders on behalf of our clients.

 One increasingly popular option available to divorcing couples is mediation.
 It is a form of alternative dispute resolution in which a neutral third-party called a mediator helps a couple reach an agreement on a variety of divorce-related issues.
 A Colorado Springs divorce lawyer from our firm can represent you during mediation to ensure that your agreement is fair.

 Before marriage, many couples decide to enter into a prenuptial agreement.
 It is a type of contract that spells out how their assets and liabilities will be handled in the event of a subsequent divorce or legal separation.
 If you think you may need a prenup our experienced attorneys can draft a prenuptial agreement for you.

 About this office

-Our Divorce Matters® team is committed to helping each of our clients develop a comprehensive divorce strategy and provide the advice they need to practice informed decision-making throughout the divorce process.
-We are dedicated to protecting the best interests of our clients and specialize in tailoring our services to the unique legal needs of the men and women that we represent.
+Our Colorado Springs Divorce Matters® team is committed to helping each of our clients develop a comprehensive divorce strategy and provide the advice they need to practice informed decision-making throughout the divorce process.
+We are dedicated to protecting the best interests of our clients and tailoring our services to the unique legal needs of the men and women that we represent.

-To thank our service member clients we offer a military discount of 10% discount off of legal fees.
+To thank our service member clients, we offer a military discount of 10% off of legal fees.
 This discount is available to all active duty and retired service members, veterans, and their spouses.